 Learn the art of preparing and serving tea in a machiya (a traditional wooden house) with a private tea ceremony.
 You’ll witness the methodical process that goes into preparing matcha tea, and even receive lessons on sitting posture and wearing kimonos as well.

-DIY Things To Do
+2. Things To Do on a Budget

 Stroll Down Philosopher’s Path